nov-lang/nov/README.md

 active field.
 Note that it isn't represented here but an union field can have a default value just like a struct field.

-TODO: Add sugar for Result and Option:
+Sugar for Result and Option:
-- !T is Result(T), this implies that Result.err is a string which should be fine?
+- !T is Result(T, string)
+- E!T is Result(T, E)
 - ?T is Option(T)
 - expr! is unwrap or propagate for result
 - expr? is unwrap or propagate for option

+TODO: propagation in top level
+- not possible
+- panic if it's an error or a none
+- replace top level with main

+TODO: how to return an error?
+- err(...)
+- error(...)
+- ???

 See https://docs.vlang.io/type-declarations.html#optionresult-types-and-error-handling
 ```nov